-15.8 Other MATLAB ODE solvers
+13.9 Other MATLAB ODE solvers

 The solver called 'ode45' is the basic MATLAB work-horse for solving differential equations.
 It works for most ODEs, but not all.
 MATLAB has many other choices if 'ode45' doesn't work.
-Using them is very similar to using 'ode45' but they are based on different numerical algorithms.
+Using them is very similar to using 'ode45' but they use different numerical algorithms to solve the equations.
 You can learn a lot more about MATLAB ODE solvers in the section of the manual shown below

-16. Using MATLAB optimizers and solvers to make design decisions
+14. Using MATLAB optimizers and solvers to make design decisions